If you have any questions, please send email to [email protected]

 Member Participant shall maintain a means (e.g. e-mail address, telephone number) to receive comments about the accuracy of any data or information that is added by or on behalf of the Member Participant beyond that supplied by MLS GRID and that relates to a specific property.
 Member Participant shall correct or remove any false data or information relating to a specific property upon receipt of a communication from the listing Member Participant for the property explaining why the data or information is false.
 However, Member Participant shall not be obligated to remove or correct any data or information that simply reflects good faith opinion, advice, or professional judgment of the Member Participant controlling the IDX display.

 Member Participant may co-mingle listings through IDX provided by MLS GRID with listings from other MLS sources on its IDX display, provided all such displays are consistent with these IDX Rules.
 Co-mingling is (a) the ability for a visitor to the website to execute a single search that searches any portion of MLS GRID Data for IDX display at the same time it searches listing data from any other source(s); or (b) the display on a single web page of any portion of MLS GRID Data for IDX display and listing data from any other source.
 Listings obtained from non-MLS GRID MLSs must display the source from which each such listing was obtained.
-Displays of minimum information (e.g. a one-line or ”thumbnail,” text messages, “tweets”, etc. of two hundred (200) characters or less) are exempt from this requirement but only when linked directly to a display that includes all required disclosures.
-Co-mingling of listings with properties not exclusively represented by a licensed real estate agent or broker is prohibited.
+Displays of minimum information (e.g. a one-line or “thumbnail,” text messages, “tweets.” etc. of two hundred (200) characters or less) are exempt from this requirement but only when linked directly to a display that includes all required disclosures.

 In the event of any default by the Member Participant, or the occurrence of any event which MLS GRID believes may constitute an event of default by the Vendor under these IDX Rules, including any violation of or noncompliance with the MLS GRID IDX Master Data License Agreement, or failure by the Member Participant to pay any fees or fines owing to MLS GRID, MLS GRID may at its option and without prior notice to the Member Participant, and in its sole discretion temporarily suspend, or terminate, the license granted to Member Participant to access the MLS GRID Data until all outstanding fees have been paid in full or the default has been cured.